My, my. Feels good to write this article!

 Why can’t all of us?

 The first $100K is out there waiting for you.
 And so is the next $100K.
 And then every $100K thereafter will become easier and easier as the income that the underlying base of assets generates grows through dividend increases and dividend reinvestment, as well as from outside excess capital you inject by living below your means.
-The snowball will roll faster and faster until it you can’t keep up with it anymore.
+The snowball will roll faster and faster until you can’t keep up with it anymore.
 Success begets success.
 Cash flow begets more cash flow.
 And wealth certainly begets more wealth – a 10% return on $200,000 is $20,000; a 10% return on $100,000 is half that.

 However, the psychological aspect of building wealth is just as important.
 While the money and growth can be quantified, your emotional state can’t.
 But I can tell you that it definitely gets easier over time.
 The more you save, the more you want to save.
 The more you invest and buy stocks, the more you want to invest and buy stocks.
 Once you see the needle start to move, you believe in it more and more.
 You believe in yourself more and more.
 And you believe in the plan more and more.
 This is like a secret weapon.
 And the positivity compounds just like money.
 The good habits compound themselves as well, putting the snowball rolling on autopilot.

-But, like Munger said, it helps to start early and roll for a long time.
+But, as Munger said, it helps to start early and roll for a long time.
 I didn’t start particularly early.
 I was almost 28 years old before I even opened a brokerage account.
 But here I am at 33 years old, controlling a portfolio worth $200,000 that’s chock-full of high-quality businesses across the spectrum of industries.
 I’m a real estate tycoon.
 An oil baron.
 A retail giant.
 A railroad mogul.
 An industrial magnate.
 A bank king.

 And these businesses will funnel ever-growing cash flow into my portfolio, which begets more cash flow in the future.
 That passive dividend income should exceed $7,000 this year.
 And I haven’t even been rolling the snowball all that long.